steventra6/AppleBot/readme.md

 ## Logging ✍️

 Apple Bot uses [Loguru](https://github.com/Delgan/loguru) to log all system output.
 The logs are found in `./logs` by default.
 Logs are created daily, but this can be changed in the logging configuration.

+## Documentation 📓

+Documentation can be found in the `docs` directory.
+I am using [mkdocs](https://www.mkdocs.org/) to build the documentation files.

+Run `mkdocs serve` and navigate to http://127.0.0.1:8000/ to view the documentation on your local machine.
 ## Authors 📖

 - [Steven Tra (@steventra6)](https://github.com/steventra6)